tourbase/developers/source/includes/_triptype_availability.md

 ### Response Attributes

 The response has a result array where each entry specifies what action was taken for the provided list of trip start dates and times.
-Additional result entries will be added for trips that existed in Arctic, but were not in the provided list, and as a result were canceled.
+Additional result entries will be added for trips that existed in Tourbase, but were not in the provided list, and as a result were canceled.

 Attribute | Type | Description
 --------- | ---- | -----------